tilda/elderberry/README.md

 # elderberry

 A custom Discord bot intended to carry on the functionality of [lolbot](https://github.com/lolbot-project/lolbot) at a smaller scale.
-It uses the [hikari](https://hikari-py.github.io) library to do so.
+It uses the [hikari](https://hikari-py.github.io) library (with the help of [lightbulb](https://github.com/tandemdude/hikari-lightbulb)) to do so.

 # Motivation